 Brilliantly portrayed by Peter O’Toole (above) in the notorious “No prisoners!” sequence in David Lean’s epic film Lawrence of Arabia, post-Deraa Lawrence was merciless as he tumbled through the final stages of the process of radicalisation.
 His war had become personal.

 Lawrence’s radicalisation, founded on extreme sexual shame, also provides a likely answer as to whether this relationship with Dahoum was sexual.
-I can’t prove it, but I doubt it.
+Personally, I doubt it.
 Dahoum represented Lawrence’s ideal, an ideal of which asexuality was a significant component.
 Lawrence would have been too ashamed of any sexual feelings for Dahoum to ever express them.
 Only in the dungeon of the Bey of Deraa did Lawrence find a situation where homosexual expression could take place in a way his sanctimonious society could not condemn.

 None of this is said to disparage Lawrence.
-He was clearly an extraordinary individual and his support of Arab independence—to the extent of revealing to them the secret Sykes-Picot Agreement, a treasonable offence—was years ahead of his time, even if impelled by his dream of an ‘Arthurian Arabia’.
+He was clearly an extraordinary individual and his support of Arab independence—to the extent of revealing to them the secret Sykes-Picot Agreement, a treasonable offence—was years ahead of his time, even if impelled by his sex-negating fantasy of an ‘Arthurian Arabia’.

 Countless words have been written about T. E. Lawrence.
 Few of them, to my knowledge, have recognised the overarching impact of shame on his shooting star trajectory.
 Nor have they identified Lawrence as what we would now call a radicalised individual.
 The sharp contours of his brilliant life provide us with key insights into these otherwise nebulous emotional conditions.
 Even in death, T. E. Lawrence retains a compelling ability to fascinate and educate.